Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Physical Properties of the High-Redshift Population

 These results are similar to those found in \citet{robertson23}, where 2 of the 4 $z>10$ galaxies were resolved.
 One consequence of being resolved is that the light from these galaxies cannot be purely from an accreting massive black hole \citep{tacchella23}.
 Other spectroscopically-confirmed galaxies at $z>12$ have had size measurements inferred from scene modeling, and show sizes of $R_{1/2}\sim100-300$pc \citep[e.g.,][]{wang2023a}.
-These compact sizes appear to be a common property of the highest redshift galaxies and candidates.
+Collectively, these results indicate that compact sizes are a common property of many high-redshift galaxies and candidates.